-If the ‘Buyer Persona’ isn't at the very heart of your inbound marketing strategy, you are doing it wrong.
+If your customer's ‘Buyer Persona’ isn't at the very heart of your inbound marketing strategy, you are doing it wrong.

-Buyers Persona is the buzzword of the inbound marketing world.
-If you've been related to it of late, even remotely, you must have heard the term ‘Buyer Persona.’
+Buyer Persona is the buzzword of the inbound marketing world.
+If you've been inbound of late, even remotely, you must have heard the term ‘Buyer Persona.’

 It's tossed around like everyone has one, and everybody knows what it is.

 But if you feel that you don’t precisely know what Buyer Persona means and why it is important, trust me, you are not alone.

 Read through this article and you’ll find answers to all your queries.

 A buyer persona is a thoroughly researched profile of your target audience.